|GREEN HOTEL IN THE GREEN MOUNTAIN STATE

 Because some plants are more salt-tolerant than others, consult with your landscaper when deciding on which plants to use in beds near walkways and parking lots subject to deicing agents.

-Another alternative to deicers being tried by the State is heated walkways.
-At the Waterbury State Office Complex, there are now two concrete pads at busy entryways to the building.
-Embedded within these insulated pads are flexible pipes for carrying hot water.
+Another alternative to deicers is heated walkways.
+Concrete pads at busy entryways to the building can have embedded within them flexible pipes for carrying hot water.
 The water gives up its heat to the concrete and prevents snow and ice from accumulating.
 The energy costs of such a system should be taken into account when considering this novel approach.

 Deicing Materials for Slick Sidewalks and Roads